apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 We start by defining the store in the config file:
 {% highlight bash %}
+serializers.registry.string.class=org.apache.samza.serializers.StringSerdeFactory
+serializers.registry.integer.class=org.apache.samza.serializers.IntegerSerdeFactory

 stores.wikipedia-stats.factory=org.apache.samza.storage.kv.RocksDbKeyValueStorageEngineFactory
 stores.wikipedia-stats.changelog=kafka.wikipedia-stats-changelog
 stores.wikipedia-stats.key.serde=string
 stores.wikipedia-stats.msg.serde=integer
 {% endhighlight %}

 These properties declare a [RocksDB](http://rocksdb.org/) key-value store named "wikipedia-stats".
 The store is replicated to a changelog stream called "wikipedia-stats-changelog" on the _kafka_ system for durability.
-It uses the _string_ and _integer_ serdes you defined earlier for keys and values respectively.
+It uses the _string_ and _integer_ serdes for keys and values respectively.

-Next, we add a total count member variable to the `WikipediaStats` class:
+Next, we add a total count member variable to the `WikipediaStats` class, and to the `WikipediaStatsOutput` class:
 {% highlight java %}
 int totalEdits = 0;
 {% endhighlight %}